-The external independent auditors examine all district financial resources, including quarterly, mid-year, and annual budget and expenditure reports for restricted and auxiliary activities as the Student Health Center, Child Care Center, trust and agency accounts, categorical programs, the Ventura College Foundation, as well as contracts and grants.
+The District prepares for the annual external audit.
 The interim visit by the external auditors consists of internal control review and assessment as well as testing over state and federal compliance areas.
 The external auditors also visit the three colleges during the summer.
-After the financial records are closed for the fiscal year, the external auditors complete their financial statement, federal compliance (single-audit), and state compliance audit at the District Office.
+After the financial records are closed for the fiscal year, the external auditors complete their financial statement, federal compliance (single-audit), and state compliance audit at the District office.
 As part of the single-audit, the external auditors review the disbursement of Title IV funds (financial aid).
 The District also has a separate financial and performance audit of Measure S bond funds.
+The District also reviews quarterly, mid-year, and annual budget and expenditure reports for restricted